The Tetragrammaton: God’s Name Revealed

 “I AM” is a powerful statement in a polytheistic world.
 Individual gods were perceived as having control over specific things, such as rivers, weather, the sun, the harvest, etc. But the God of Abraham, Isaac, and Jacob is asserting his authority over all by stating “I AM.”

-As you can see, the names “I AM” and “the LORD” are closely connected and used interchangeably.
+According to this passage, “I AM” and “the LORD” are closely connected and used interchangeably.
 But in Hebrew they have a closer connection because they share certain letters.
 The LORD, however, is explicitly identified as the name the Israelites should use for God as stated at the end of verse 15: “This is my name forever.”
 And later in Exodus, God tells Moses, “I will make all my goodness pass before you and will proclaim before you my name, ‘The LORD'” (33:19).
 An explicit identification of God’s name with “The LORD” is also found in other passages:

 • Let them know that you, whose name is the LORD— that you alone are the Most High over all the earth.
 (Ps.
 83:18)